webhintio/hint/packages/hint-typescript-config/docs/target.md

 ### Examples that **trigger** the hint

-Having a `target` not supported by all your targetted browsers:
+Having a `target` not supported by all your targeted browsers:

 `tsconfig.json`: